BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios: The BASICS dataset

 \subsubsection{Making 3D meshes uniform}

-Among collected 3D mesh models, some of them were in OBJ format and some others were in FBX format.
-Using Blender\footnote{https://www.blender.org/} and Meshlab\footnote{https://www.meshlab.net/}, all 3D meshes were converted into OBJ format.
+The collected 3D mesh models were in various formats.
+All 3D meshes were converted into OBJ format, to streamline the pre-processing chain, using Blender\footnote{https://www.blender.org/} and Meshlab\footnote{https://www.meshlab.net/}.